tinygo-org/tinygo-site/content/ide-integration/_index.md

 > export GOOS=linux; export GOARCH=arm; export GOFLAGS=-tags=avr,baremetal,linux,arm,atmega328p,atmega,avr5,arduino,tinygo,gc.conservative,scheduler.none; code

+### Using tinygo-edit

+There is a CLI tool called [tinygo-edit](https://github.com/sago35/tinygo-edit) you can use it to Gather the needed build flags and starting the editor using the correct environment variables.
+Using the CLI you don't need to do the steps manualy.

 ### Note

 This process has only been tested with the [gopls](https://github.com/golang/tools/blob/master/gopls/doc/user.md) language server.
 It might or might not work with other language servers.